-Viniece is available to speak on topics relating to: thrift shops, adapting to a new culture, and organizational transformation.
-She is comfortable presenting at board meetings, AGMs, schools, volunteer gatherings, and Sunday school classes for children or adults.
+Viniece is available to speak on topics related to: community program goals as the central focus of robust business practices, thrift shops, and organizational change management.
+She is comfortable presenting at board meetings, AGMs, schools, volunteer gatherings and Sunday school classes for children or adults.

 Material Resources Coordinator, MCC Manitoba

 Sophia has been the Winnipeg Material Resources Coordinator for MCC Manitoba since January 2015.
 She coordinates volunteer efforts to assemble and pack material aid kits, several annual volunteer fundraising efforts, and provides presentations to church, school, and volunteer groups on MCC's relief, development, and peace work around the world.
 Sophia's prior MCC experience includes co-managing the Village Green Thrift Shop in Saskatoon, SK.
 She holds a Bachelor of Arts in Christian Studies and Certificate in Christian Studies in Worship Leadership from Horizon College and Seminary.

 Sophia is comfortable presenting to children or adults in Sunday school classes and providing group presentations at the Winnipeg Material Resources Centre or elsewhere.
 She is available to present on the following topics: an overview of MCC's mission and programs; comforter and material aid kit assembly; and disaster relief projects.